-A number of children, young people and families have an involuntary relationship with us, that is they are compelled to engage with the Office within the confines of Court Orders and under the statutory framework of the Children and Young People Act 1999 revised 2006.
+A number of children, young people and families have an involuntary relationship with us, that is they are required to engage with CYPS within the confines of Court Orders and under the statutory framework of the Children and Young People Act 2008 revised 2006.
 Many others choose to voluntarily engage with the Office to access our services.

 CYPS supports our Minister in meeting government identified priorities and public accountability requirements.

 Bimberi Youth Workers supervise every aspect of a young offender’s life during their time in custody.
 They are responsible for the safety, security, care, wellbeing and developmental needs of young people in detention.

 Bimberi Youth Workers are role models who encourage and motivate young people to turn their lives around for the better.

 Bimberi Youth Workers can have a significant impact on how well a young person adapts to the community after release.

 A Typical Bimberi Youth Worker will:

 - Follow directions